segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 ## What is throughput?

 Depending on your Segment account type, your plan might include a throughput limit.
-The throughput limit tells you how many API calls, and how many Objects Segment allots you per MTU.
+The throughput limit tells you how many API calls and objects Segment allows you per MTU.

-For example, if your workspace's throughput limit is set to 250, this means that you can send a combined total of 250 API calls and Objects to Segment each month per MTU you've paid for in your plan.
+For example, if your workspace's throughput limit is set to 250, this means that you can send a combined total of 250 API calls and objects to Segment each month per MTU you've paid for in your plan.
 If you have a 10,000 MTU plan, this means you can send up to a total of 2.5 million API calls and objects each month.

 These objects and API calls are not tied to a specific user, but are an aggregate number applied to your workspace.
 Most customers never hit this limit, and Business tier plans are often have custom limits.

 #### Batching and throughput limits

 You can sometimes "batch" API calls to reduce send times, however batching doesn't reduce your throughput usage.
-Batched calls are unpacked as they are received, and the objects are counted individually.
+Batched calls are unpacked as they are received, and the objects and calls the batch contains are counted individually.
 While batching does not reduce your throughput, it does reduce the possibility of rate limit errors.

 ## How does Segment calculate MTUs?